 Green and lush lawns can be hard to maintain.
 And when your lawn isn’t growing as green or as thick as you would like, it can be hard to know why.
 Often, the grass might be struggling because it’s not getting enough water or not getting water at the right time.
-Or maybe your grass looks fine, but you want to know how long to water grass or the best time to water your grass to help save water.
-Read on to learn about the most common watering mistakes you might be making with your lawn and how to remedy them to help your lawn grow healthy and strong.
+Or maybe your grass looks fine, but you want to know how long to water grass or the best time of day to water grass to help save water.
+Read on to learn about the most common watering mistakes you might be making with your lawn, the best time to water grass, and how to remedy them to help your lawn grow healthy and strong.

 Watering the Right Amount

 Many people water too much or too little.
 How much water does your lawn need?
 You might think that the amount of water each lawn needs varies, but it actually doesn’t vary much.
 Your lawn needs about 1 -1 ½ inches of water each week to grow healthy and strong.
-More water than that can cause your yard to get saturated.
+More water than that can cause your yard to get saturated, which is one of the leading causes of disease, fungal growth, and soil compaction, all of which can result in unattractive, unhealthy grass.
 Too little water will dry your grass out and turn it yellow and parched.
 The key is to try and give your yard about that ideal inch of water each week – even during the winter.
 Watering the lawn is a year-round project.

 The good news is that if you live in a wet environment, you may not need to use sprinklers at all.
 If your lawn gets 1 -1 ½ inch of precipitation a week, then you don’t need to water your lawn yourself.
 Most people don’t need to water their lawn in the winter because the snow acts as the weekly precipitation the lawn needs.